 with:

-1) Send a zero-length device ID (indicating the current device ID is maintained) and set Identifier

-Status to “Recognized” in the appropriate AP Identity frame.
+1)The Device ID field is not present(indicating the current device ID is maintained) and the Device ID Status field of Device ID KDE or Device ID element is set to 0 to indicate that AP recognizes the non-AP STA in the appropriate frame.

-2) Assign a new device ID value to the non-AP STA, send the device ID, and set Identifier Status to

-“Recognized” in the appropriate AP Identity frame.
+2) Assign a new device ID value in Device ID field, and set Device ID Status field of Device ID KDE or Device ID element to 0 to indicate that AP recognizes the non-AP STA in the appropriate frame.

 (CID 14)

-When an AP with Device ID active receives a first PASN frame containing a device ID which is recognized,the AP shall assign a new device ID value to the non-AP STA, send the device ID with the Identified Status set to “Recognized” and send the device ID in the second PASN frame.
+When an AP with dot11DeviceIDActivated equal to true receives a first PASN frame containing a device ID which is recognized,the AP shall assign a new device ID value to the non-AP STA,via setting a new device ID in Device ID field with the Device ID Status field of Device ID element set to 0 to indicate that the AP recognizes the non-AP STA in the second PASN frame.

 CID 145